|Courtesy of www.dalipaintings.com|

 she is about to copulate with the man and then to devour him.

-By contrast, both Galas appear calm and untroubled, perhaps reflecting Dali's conviction that she had been his saviour from sexual confusion and madness.
+By contrast, both Galas appear calm and untroubled, perhaps reflecting Dali's conviction that she had been his savior from sexual confusion and madness.